evansdoe/online_retail/README.md

 ## File Descriptions <a name="files"></a>

-There is only one [Jupyter notebook](https://github.com/evansdoe/online_retail/blob/main/online_retail.ipynb) available including complete investigation on above questions.

-There is only one [Jupyter notebook](https://github.com/evansdoe/online_retail/blob/main/online_retail.ipynb) assigned to this project whereby all the questions mentioned in the [Project Motivation](#motivation) section are answered.
+There is only one [Jupyter notebook](https://github.com/evansdoe/online_retail/blob/main/online_retail.ipynb) and an [HTML version](https://github.com/evansdoe/online_retail/blob/main/online_retail.html) of that assigned to this project whereby all the questions mentioned in the [Project Motivation](#motivation) section are answered.

 ## Results<a name="results"></a>